GoogleCloudPlatform/microservices-demo/kustomize/components/network-policies/README.md

 To use `NetworkPolicies` in Google Kubernetes Engine (GKE), you will need a GKE cluster with network policy enforcement enabled, the recommended approach is to use [GKE Dataplane V2](https://cloud.google.com/kubernetes-engine/docs/how-to/dataplane-v2).

+To use `NetworkPolicies` on a local cluster such as minikube, you will need to use an alternative CNI that supports network policy like calico.
+To run a cluster with calico, run `minikube start --cni=calico`.
+By design, the minikube default cni flannel does not support it.

 ## Deploy Online Boutique with `NetworkPolicies` via Kustomize

 To automate the deployment of Online Boutique integrated with fine granular `NetworkPolicies` (one per `Deployment`), you can leverage the following variation with [Kustomize](../..).